Phase transitions in time complexity of Brownian circuits: Introduction

 Additionally, extensive research on Brownian motors and molecular machines has revealed that useful tasks can be performed autonomously by actively utilizing thermal fluctuations.
-In such systems, directional processing emerges from stochastic transitions combined with structural asymmetries, without requiring externally imposed step-by-step control.
-These fluctuation-driven mechanisms provide a concrete physical basis for the Brownian computation and demonstrate how thermal fluctuations themselves can serve as computational resources~\cite{julicher_modeling_1997,astumian_thermodynamics_1997,boyd_identifying_2016,reimann_brownian_2002}.
-Related ideas are also being actively investigated in biological contexts, such as the energy cost of information processing in living cells, including DNA replication and transcription.
+In such systems, directional processing emerges from stochastic transitions combined with structural asymmetries without requiring externally imposed step-by-step control.
+These fluctuation-driven mechanisms provide a concrete physical basis for Brownian computations and demonstrate how thermal fluctuations themselves can serve as computational resources~\cite{julicher_modeling_1997,astumian_thermodynamics_1997,boyd_identifying_2016,reimann_brownian_2002}.
+Related concepts are also being actively investigated in biological contexts, such as the energy cost of information processing, including DNA replication and transcription in living cells.

 Such systems are inherently nonequilibrium.
-In recent years, information thermodynamics has been developed as a framework for systematically and quantitatively describing the interplay between information processing and thermodynamics~\cite{parrondo_thermodynamics_2015,sagawa_generalized_2010,sagawa_nonequilibrium_2012,sagawa_second_2017,berut_experimental_2012}.
-Within this framework, it has been clarified that entropy production and work associated with fundamental information-processing operations, such as measurement, memory operations, and feedback control, can be expressed in terms of information-theoretic quantities.
-Furthermore, advances in stochastic thermodynamics have yielded universal inequalities relating speed, precision, and energy consumption in stochastic processes, including the fluctuation theorem and the thermodynamic uncertainty relation.
+In recent years, information thermodynamics has developed as a framework to systematically and quantitatively describe the interplay between information processing and thermodynamics~\cite{parrondo_thermodynamics_2015,sagawa_generalized_2010,sagawa_nonequilibrium_2012,sagawa_second_2017,berut_experimental_2012}.
+Within this framework, entropy production and work associated with fundamental information-processing operations, such as measurement, memory operations, and feedback control, can be expressed in terms of information-theoretic quantities.
+Furthermore, advances in stochastic thermodynamics have yielded universal inequalities related to speed, precision, and energy consumption in stochastic processes, including the fluctuation theorem and thermodynamic uncertainty relation.
 Related analyses have also been applied to computational models driven by Brownian motion~\cite{strasberg_thermodynamics_2015,yoshino_thermodynamics_2023,kolchinsky_thermodynamic_2020,wolpert_stochastic_2019,utsumi_computation_2022,utsumi_thermodynamic_2023,utsumi_conservative_2025}.